 Long Meg and her Daughters is England’s third largest stone circle, made up of a large ring of stones, with a few outlier stones.
 The largest of these outliers is Meg, and the circle of stones is referred to as her Daughters.

-Meg has traces of spiral carvings on its face, which are in the Bronze Age style, and there are many legends associated with Meg and her Daughters.
+Meg has traces of spiral carvings on its face, which are in the Bronze Age style.
+And there are many legends associated with Meg and her Daughters.

 One such story is that the stones were a coven of witches, who were turned to stone by a magician.
 The legend says that if anyone moves or destroys the circle, something terrible will happen to them.

-Dalemain is a stately home and gardens, and also the home to the World’s Original Marmalade Festival.
+Dalemain is a stately home and gardens.
+And also the home to the World’s Original Marmalade Festival.

-It is one of the most impressive stately homes in the North West of England, with a Georgian façade of pink stone, which glows in the sunlight.
+It is one of the most impressive stately homes in the North West of England.
+With a Georgian façade of pink stone, which glows in the sunlight.
 There is a ‘Bird Man of Dalemain’, who feeds songbirds from his hands, a topiary dragon, and the gardens are home to a famous Himalayan Blue Poppy.

-If you love scones, then you’ll enjoy trying theirs, which are made from a secret recipe, and served with their award-winning marmalade.
+If you love scones, then you’ll enjoy trying theirs, which are made from a secret recipe.
+And served with their award-winning marmalade!

-There is also a kiosk serving ice cream, snacks and drinks, and they even offer private hire for parties and events.
+You can visit a kiosk serving ice cream, snacks and drinks, and they even offer private hire for parties and events.